Server-Zertifikate (außer GRID)

 In case 2, the following applies:

-• In case you use a custom name for your web server, you must ensure that this name or domain is validated.
-See below Domain validation.
+• In case you use a custom name for your web server, you need to ensure that this name or domain is validated.
+See above Domain validation.

 • Once the domain is validated, create a private key and the request (see below Generate private key and CSR).